-As soon as it’s time for Christmas music and lights, it means it’s time for one other thing: Christmas movies.
-And while the weather gets darker and colder, it can mean a lot more nights for the kids spent indoors.
+As soon as it’s time for Christmas music and lights, it means it’s time for one other thing: Christmas movies!
+While the weather gets darker and colder, it can mean a lot more nights for the kids spent indoors this time of year.
 If they’re looking to get into the Christmas spirit, then here is a list of Top Christmas Movies for kids!
+It is the perfect way to spend quality time with your children at home.
+So go ahead and cuddle up with some hot chocolate and your kids as you watch these holiday favorites.
+I have broken these Christmas children & family films down by three age appropriate categories, under 5, ages 5-7, and ages 7+.

-A great film adaptation of the book, this is a touching and beautiful movie.
+A great film adaptation of the book by Raymond Briggs, this is a touching and beautiful movie.
+It is a great choice for Christmas eve and it tells the story of young boy and the snowman he builds.

 A Charlie Brown Christmas